 Because in reality, dog trainers intervene in the training of the dog, but they are also precious advisers and guides for the dog owner.
 The dog trainer's intervention can take place in the dog training centre, at your home if the difficulties are related to the place of residence, or in any other place that may generate inappropriate behaviour in the dog, such as the street or the park.

 There can be many reasons to consult a dog trainer.
-It could be the nature of the dog, its character, the dog's behaviour, an uncontrolled fear related to a particular situation or simply the desire not to make mistakes in the training of one's pet.
+It could be the nature of the dog, their character, the dog's behaviour, an uncontrolled fear related to a particular situation or simply the desire not to make mistakes in the training of one's pet.

 All inappropriate behaviour is there for a reason.
 Whether this bad behaviour is the result of experience or learning, it is not always easy for a dog owner to identify the cause and remedy it.
 It is also worthwhile to call in a dog trainer for personalised advice as information you can find on the internet can often be wide and generic and what works for one dog might not work for yours.